 Babylon LIRR [Station, Schedule, Parking, Stops & more]

-The Babylon LIRR Station is located in the center of Babylon Village, New York, and is the end-of-line stop on the Long Island Rail Road electrified Babylon Branch.
-It first opened on October 28, 1867, as the South Side Railroad of Long Island and was used for a short time as Seaside Station before reverting back to Babylon in 1869.
-Trains at LIRR Babylon runs at a frequency of every 30min in peak hours whereas every 60min in non-peak hours.
-The first train from the Babylon Station on the LIRR starts at 5 AM and the last train departs at 12:30 AM.
+The Babylon LIRR Station is located in the center of Babylon Village, New York, and is the end-of-line stop on the Long Island Rail Road’s electrified Babylon Branch.
+It first opened on October 28, 1867, as the South Side Railroad of Long Island and was used for a short time as Seaside Station before reverting to Babylon in 1869.
+Trains at LIRR Babylon runs at a frequency of every 30min in peak hours, whereas every 60 minutes in non-peak hours.
+The first train from Babylon Station on the LIRR starts at 5 AM, and the last train departs at 12:30 AM.

-It grew in importance following electrification of the line in May 1925.
-The current elevated station of two island platforms and three tracks opened September 9, 1964, as part of a program to eliminate grade crossings for added safety and efficiency in service.
+It grew in importance following the electrification of the line in May 1925.
+The current elevated station of two island platforms and three tracks opened on 9 September 1964, as part of a program to eliminate grade crossings for added safety and efficiency in service.
 It is fully accessible, with elevators, tactile warning strips, and audiovisual systems for passenger information.
-Facilities include a large waiting area, ticket machines, and a customer service area.
+The Babylon Station facilities include a large waiting area, ticket machines, and a customer service area.
 Suffolk County Transit and taxis also operate to Babylon.
 A major refurbishment began in September 2024, with upgrade works to finish by May 2026.

 LIRR babylon Train Schedule